-Ericsson Scores 1st IndyCar Win At Action-packed Belle Isle
+Ericsson scores 1st IndyCar win at action-packed Belle Isle

 It was the first victory for Chip Ganassi Racing's No. 8 car since 1994 when Michael Andretti won at Toronto.
 The seven different winners through seven races ties an IndyCar record set in 1958 and matched in 2000 and 2017.

+James Hinchcliffe of Oakville, Ont., finished 17th, just ahead of Dalton Kellett of Stouffville, Ont., who was 18th.

-Ericsson benefitted from the second red-flag stoppage, this one with six laps remaining when Romain Grosjean crashed in Turn 9.
+Ericsson benefitted from the second red-flag stoppage of the race, this one with six laps remaining.
 An earlier accident sent Felix Rosenqvist to a hospital for evaluation and caused a 78-minute stoppage to repair the tire barrier and concrete wall damaged when what appeared to be a stuck throttle sent Rosenqvist smashing into the wall.

-Will Power had control and led a race-high 37 of the 70 laps until the Grosjean crash.
-IndyCar threw the red flag and Power immediately screamed over his radio for Team Penske to bring him water and a fan.
+Will Power had control and led a race-high 37 of the 70 laps until the final red flag, and he immediately screamed over his radio for Team Penske to bring him water and a fan.

 It was too late for Power, though.
-His car would not restart when it was time for the race to resume and IndyCar waved Ericsson past him into the lead as Power sat idled on pit road awaiting a replacement for his electronic control unit.
+His car would not restart when it was time for the race to resume and IndyCar waved Ericsson past him into the lead as Power waited for a replacement for his electronic control unit.

 Power finished 20th and rival Alexander Rossi briefly tried to calm him on pit road.
 The four-car Penske organization remains winless on the season headed into Sunday's second race.